 7. Get Outside

 Spending time outdoors is a great way to align with the season.
 Whether you go for a walk in the morning, enjoy lunch outside or wind down with an evening stroll, fresh air and movement will help boost your energy and mood.
 If you’ve been exercising indoors during winter, consider taking your workouts outside.
-Yoga in the yard, a run in the park or even gentle stretching on your balcony can help you feel more connected to nature.
+Yoga in the yard, a run in the park or even gentle stretching on your balcony can become mindful spring habits that help you feel more connected to nature.

 8. Refresh Your Morning & Evening Routines